 We listen, embrace Scripture, and pray with our young people.
 That is the way of disciples and disciple-makers.

 We know that young people are part of the witness of the church, and as challenging as it is to reach them right now, they are part of the kingdom work.
 So the church needs to remain steadfast in its mission to make disciples.
 The reality is that the methods the church uses to engage young people will continue to change.
 Soon, Facebook and TikTok may no longer be relevant in understanding the next generations.
 But discipling young people is important, vital work.
 If the church listens to its young people, immerses them with biblical teaching, and prays together, I believe we will be well on our way.

-Ruth Langkamp serves the Reformed Church in America as discipleship and next generation specialist.
+Ruth Langkamp serves the Reformed Church in America as next generation program specialist.
 You can connect with Ruth at firstname.lastname@example.org.